Q1 (building): Events

 Q1 has been used as a fireworks launch site during New Year's Eve celebrations.

 The building is one of the most popular destinations for students celebrating schoolies week, despite the body corporate committee treasurer's claims that most of the building's unit owners were opposed to their stay.

 On 28 March 2007, two BASE jumpers made an early-morning illegal jump from a northern side apartment.
 The skydivers pleaded guilty in the Southport Magistrates' Court and were fined A$750 without a conviction being recorded.

 At 270 m, the SkyPoint Climb at Q1 is Australia’s highest external building climb.

 Q1 has been holding an annual Stair Climb event for a number of years.
-It is uncertain whether this will be held in 2020.